MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 | Door | Existing World | Which will the door should showcase. |
 | Visible | `boolean` | Whether the door is visible or not. |

-**TypeScript**: doors are references as `Entity` instances with no additional scripting capabilities.
+**TypeScript**: doors are referenced as `Entity` instances with no additional scripting capabilities.

 **Limitations**:
   * Cannot be [transformed](#transforms) by script.
 You can put a door in [a group or empty object](#empty-object-and-groups) if you want to script its movement, make it grabbable, etc.